Tight Regret Bounds for Bayesian Optimization in One Dimension: Lower Bound

 \section{Lower Bound}

 Our lower bound is formally stated as follows.

 \begin{thm} Consider the one-dimensional BO problem from Section \ref{sec:bo_setup}, with time horizon $T$ and noise variance $\sigma^2$ satisfying $\sigma^2 \le c'_{\sigma} T^{1-\zeta'}$ for some $c'_{\sigma} > 0$ and $\zeta' > 0$.
-Under Assumptions \ref{as:kernel_basic}, \ref{as:kernel_diff}, and \ref{as:endpoints}, any algorithm must yield the following: With probability at least $1-\delta_1-\delta'_2$ (with respect to the Gaussian process $f$), the average cumulative regret (averaged over the noisy samples) satisfies
+Under Assumptions \ref{as:kernel_basic}, \ref{as:kernel_diff}, and \ref{as:endpoints}, any algorithm must yield the following: With probability at least\footnote{{\bf Correction:} The current proof leads to a probability of $(1-\delta_1-\delta'_2)/2$ rather than $1-\delta_1-\delta'_2$; see Section \ref{sec:errata} for details.} $1-\delta_1-\delta'_2$ (with respect to the Gaussian process $f$), the average cumulative regret (averaged over the noisy samples) satisfies

 Here $\delta_1$ and $\delta'_2$ are defined in Assumptions \ref{as:kernel_diff} and \ref{as:endpoints}, and $C'$ depends only on the constants therein and $(c'_{\sigma},\zeta')$. \end{thm}

 The assumption that $\sigma^2 \le c'_{\sigma} T^{1-\zeta'}$ for some $(c'_{\sigma},\zeta')$ is very mild, since typically $\sigma^2$ is constant with respect to $T$.
 The assumption is required to avoid \eqref{eq:lb} contradicting the trivial $O(T)$ upper bound.
 We also note that Theorem \ref{thm:lb} immediately implies an $\Omega\big( 1+ \sigma \sqrt{T} \big)$ lower bound on the expected regret $\EE[R_T]$ with respect to {\em both} $f$ and the noisy samples, as long as $1 - \delta_1 - \delta'_2 > 0$.
 As discussed following Assumption \ref{as:endpoints}, the latter condition is mild.